GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 THIS IS A SENTENCE.
 this is a sentence.
 ```
-## Type Conversion
+### Type Conversion

-Converting one data type to another data type is done as follows:
+It is possible to convert one's data type to another different data type.
+The following three are the conversion widely used when developing Python program:

 | FUNCTION  | NAME               | DESCRIPTION                                                  |
 | --------- | ------------------ | ------------------------------------------------------------ |